MartinHjelm/MartinHjelm.github.io/_posts/2016-02-18-Nifty-iTerminal-Key-Settings.md

 layout: post
 title: Nifty i-Term Key Settings
 ---
+In i-Term under preferences -> profiles -> keys we can set a number of useful key short cuts.

-This short-cut will delete one word backwards using a non-alphanumeric character as the delimiter.
+To delete one word backwards using a non-alphanumeric character as the delimiter we set,

-    alt+backspace hex: 0x1B 0x08
+**alt+backspace:** Hexcode: 0x1B 0x08

 That is, using alt+backspace on,